 5. Know your perfect juggling amount.

 It’s hard to escape multi-tasking.
 But overdoing it can result in an exercise in futility: doing a little here, a little there and never completing anything significant.
 We all have our way of thinking and working.
 Some of us like juggling a few tasks; others like to drop deeply into one task for hours (and some jobs require more of this).
-Pay attention to how you feel during your most productive days, and see how many tasks you get done.
+Pay attention to how you feel during your most productive days, and see how many project tasks you get done.
 If three is about the most you can handle, then you know what you—and others—can expect in a day.
 Don’t overextend yourself (see No. 4).
 If the numbers go over that ideal (say 3), work through the top three, and get to the rest tomorrow.

 6. Focus on the task at hand.